 With the success of Getaway, a privately owned lodging provider of tiny cabins nestled in nature, I can't help but see more opportunities for this type of experience.

 Build them not too big but not too small.
-And definitely in wide open spaces.
-Think of the kind of scenic settings you can find via here and here but rather than hooking up an RV or pitching a tent, you simply check-in a la Airbnb.
+And definitely in wide-open spaces.
+Think of the scenic settings you can find here and here, but rather than hooking up an RV or pitching a tent, you check in a la Airbnb.
 Farms, forests, and mountaintop vistas are what I’m talking about.
 Airbnb, can you please add a filter for "wide open spaces"?

-Too often lodging in the mountains and farm lands cater to large groups or couples seeking a romantic getaway – at least where we live.
-As a family with kids, we don’t require much space but we do need more than a Tiny House with a single loft bed, and we want more than the essentials offered through Glamping.
-We are seeking R&R after all* and that comes more easily with true comforts of home.
+Too often, lodging in the mountains and farmlands caters to large groups or couples seeking a romantic getaway – at least where we live.
+As a family with kids, we don’t require much space, but we do need more than a Tiny House with a single loft bed, and we want more than the essentials offered through Glamping.
+We are seeking R&R, after all,* and that comes more easily with the true comforts of home.

-(*You may laugh out loud at this if you have kids because you know that there is rarely more than two minutes of true R&R at home, let alone on vacation.
+(*You may laugh out loud at this if you have kids because you know there are rarely more than two minutes of proper R&R at home, let alone on vacation.
 But we must carry on!)

 So why am I thinking of such a refuge?
 Because as a downtown condo dweller with not even a private balcony to set foot upon, the desire for private outdoor space became palpable in 2020.
-I yearned for a garden to dig into, trees for hanging a hammock...any outdoor space to feel the air and sunlight directly on my face while at home, in my pj's, and preferably with coffee or tea in hand.
+I yearned for a garden to dig into, trees for hanging a hammock...any outdoor space to feel the air and sunlight directly on my face while at home, in my pj's, and preferably with a cup of coffee or tea.
 Outside of my personal longings, our highly active kids needed space to run wild that wasn’t between the kitchen and the living room.

-Of course, there are considerations for private land owners regarding zoning, financing, and operating such destinations, but if the desire to share land and create unique experiences is there, then the market is ripe for picking.
+Of course, there are considerations for private land owners regarding zoning, financing, and operating such destinations.
+Still, if the desire to share land and create unique experiences is there, then the market is ripe for picking.
 And we're ready to book a stay.

 These first two examples feel like natural expansions of what Getaway has started, both in style and space.